bazqux/bazqux-api/README.md

 * https://www.bazqux.com/reader/atom

 Getting lists of all/unread items/ids in json/atom formats,
-marking items read/unread, custom subscriptions ordering, starring, adding/removing/renaming of subscriptions, folders and tags -- everything is supported.
+marking items read/unread, starring, tagging, adding/removing/renaming of subscriptions, folders and tags, custom subscriptions ordering -- everything is supported.

+API implementation is tested and works with [Mr.Reader](http://mrreaderblog.curioustimes.de/post/52060909928/supported-google-reader-alternatives-part-two), Feeddler, hacked versions of Reeder for Mac and NetNewsWire for Mac.
+So there is a high probability it will work in your Reader App without any crutches.

 NB: Starred items, tagging and custom subscriptions ordering are not yet available in BazQux Reader web interface